Synchronous (electric vehicle)

 Synchronous is an electric car concept by Ukrainian company Electric Marathon International.

 History

 According to the statement of CEO Electric Marathon International Andriy Bilyi, the development of the prototype took about one year – from 2015 till 2016.
-The development works were also joint by the Ukrainian partners, a design agency SkyRye (Kyiv) and an engineering company Eco-Factor (Odessa).
+The development works were also joint by the Ukrainian partners, a design agency SkyRye (Kyiv) and an engineering company Eco-Factor (Odesa).
 Company E-Line» (Dnipro) developed the charging station specially for the model Synchronous.

 In April 2016 the functional prototype of Synchronous was first introduced at the international conference dedicated to the eco-friendly transport and renewable energy sources EVER 2016.
 In May 2016 the electric vehicle was presented in Kyiv.

 The prototype is designed in retro-futurism style.
 According to the designer Vladyslav Karpets, it was initially agreed to make it look like a vintage carriage.

 Synchronous was created as a municipal taxi, a hotel shuttle or an excursion car.